-Left to right: CEI President Fred Smith, Skeptical

-Environmentalist author and Julian L. Simon Award recipient Bjørn Lomborg, and DUNN Capital Management President and CEI Board Member William Dunn at CEI's 2003 Annual Dinner
+Left to right: CEI President Fred Smith, Skeptical Environmentalist author and Julian L. Simon Award recipient Bjørn Lomborg, and DUNN Capital Management President and CEI Board Member William Dunn at CEI's 2003 Annual Dinner he revenues and expenses shown in these tables are taken from our 2003 Audited Financial Statements which are reported in accordance with Generally Accepted Accounting Principles.
+As always, copies of our Audited Financial Statements are available upon request.

-CEI 2003 Annual Dinner master of ceremonies Fred Barnes, Executive Editor of The Weekly Standard and co-host of Fox News Channel's "The Beltway Boys"
+CEI 2003 Annual Dinner master of ceremonies Fred Barnes.
+Executive Editor of The Weekly Standard and co-host of Fox News Channel's "The Beltway Boys"